Scott Rennie: Ministry and controversy

-Queen's Cross Church
+2008-2009: Call from Queen's Cross Church

 On 23 November 2008, Rennie preached as sole nominee for Queen's Cross Church, having informed the congregation of his circumstances.
 At the conclusion of the service, following a secret ballot, he was duly declared Minister Elect by 140 votes to 28.
 Subsequently, 246 members of the church and 13 other adherents signed the Call.

 The call from Queen's Cross Church was upheld by the Presbytery of Aberdeen on 6 January 2009 by 60 votes to 24.
 This was the first time that a congregation and presbytery had voted to sustain the call of an openly gay minister within the Church of Scotland.
-However, following the presbytery's vote which allowed Rennie to proceed to Queen's Cross Parish Church, a group of 12 ministers and elders within the Presbytery, led by Ian Aitken (New Stockethill, New Charge Development, Aberdeen), dissented (objected) and complained to the Commission of the General Assembly.
+However, following the presbytery's vote which allowed Rennie to proceed to Queen's Cross Parish Church, a group of 12 ministers and elders within the Presbytery, led by Ian Aitken (New Stockethill, New Charge Development, Aberdeen), dissented and complained to the Commission of the General Assembly.

 On 25 March 2009, following a narrow majority of 1, it was agreed by the Commission that the case be referred to the General Assembly, the Church of Scotland's supreme court, for judgement.
 It was the first time that a presbytery's decision to sustain the call of a minister had been challenged in the church's supreme court since the Disruption of 1843.

 Following an apology from evangelical Church of Scotland organisation Forward Together over an incorrect statement concerning Rennie's personal circumstances, a conversation between Rennie and OneKirk Convener, Peter Johnston, was published, in which Rennie spoke about the challenge of growing up in a conservative church:

 As a young man growing up in a conservative church, it felt impossible to deal with issues around my own sexuality.
 It did not feel like a safe environment, and certainly not one in which I could have found support and understanding.
 So, I came to believe that I had to ignore it and do what I thought was the right thing at the time: live a heterosexual life.

 Judith Pearson and Trevor Salmon, joint session clerks of Queen's Cross, wrote to The Herald newspaper in support of Rennie, saying:

 The congregation were fully conversant with all relevant facts before they voted for and signed the call to Scott Rennie.
 Our call is based upon his gifts and our corresponding needs, and upon our real sense that he is the person best equipped to serve alongside us and to offer leadership to us.